 Intrusive and unwanted communication can be alarming and upsetting.
-If deep-down something feels wrong, it is prudent to assume that it may well be and to seek advice as soon as that is the case, so the authors of this article argue.
+If something feels wrong, it is prudent to assume that it may well be and to seek advice as soon as that is the case.

 What happens when people are, as defined in law, harassed?
 With high net worth individuals, harassment can take on new forms when wealth is at risk.
 The problem highlights why privacy is important (a fact that those who demand full transparency over beneficial ownership and the like sometimes forget).
 In this article, Philip Allen of Theseus and Andrew Fremlin-Key of Withers explore some of the key features and considerations of harassment.

 The editors of this news service are pleased to share these views; the usual disclaimers apply.
 We welcome debate and feedback.
 Email email@example.com

 Intrusion on privacy, the disruption of personal and professional life or threats of reputational harm for HNW families tend not to materialise spontaneously.
 The intrusive and threatening behaviour that can evolve into an overwhelming crisis for individuals, family offices and their advisors, is frequently the crystallisation of warning signs indicated by prior communications/signals and contact over a long period of time.

 The established indicators in offline and online communication that can be linked to unwanted safety, welfare and reputational outcomes are well understood.
 Adopting a structured and evidence-based approach to recognising and responding to them provides the opportunity to avoid crises and, if they do occur, to reduce or legally contain the associated risks more effectively.